SubuMangu/OS/OS Midsem Notes.md

 - Multiprocessor

 **Use of multiprocessor over single processor**
-- **Modularity:** Uses modules for each category of task. tasks belonging to same category are parallel processed.
+- **Modularity:** Uses modules for each category of task.
+Tasks belonging to same category are parallel processed.
 - **Computation speed up:** Multiprocessor has higher throughput and speed than uniprocessor, since it distributes tasks among multiple processors.
-- **Reliability:** In multiprocessor systems, if one processor fails, others can take over its tasks, improving system reliability and reducing the risk of complete system failure.
+- **Reliability/Fault Tolerant:** In multiprocessor systems, if one processor fails, others can take over its tasks, improving system reliability and reducing the risk of complete system failure.
 - **Safety:** Multiprocessor systems enhance safety by allowing critical tasks to be run redundantly on different processors, ensuring consistent and accurate operation even in the event of a fault.
 - **Information Sharing:** Multiple processors can share memory and resources, allowing them to easily exchange information and collaborate on complex tasks, improving efficiency and coordination in workloads.